 Liberty Lake, WA 99019

 Technical Support: email@example.com

-Learning Disabilities: Practical Information for the Classroom Teacher, is an interactive computer-based instruction course, which provides an introduction to the field of Learning Disabilities for special education teachers, general classroom teachers, integration teachers and related professionals, especially those working in the areas of language, psychology and counselling.
+Learning Disabilities: Practical Information for the Classroom Teacher, is an interactive computer-based instruction course, that provides an introduction to the field of Learning Disabilities for special education teachers, general classroom teachers, integration teachers and related professionals, especially those working in the areas of language, psychology and counseling.

 This computer-based instruction course is a self-supporting program that provides instruction, structured practice, and evaluation all on your home or school computer.
 Technical support information can be found in the Help section of your course.

 Publisher: Virtual Education Software, inc. 2001, Revised 2002, Revised 2010, Revised 2013, Revised 2016, Revised 2019